nitsujeel/tp/docs/UserGuide.md

 * `END_TIME` must be chronologically after `START_TIME`.
 * `SERVICE_NAME`, if provided, must match an existing service in the service catalogue.
 * Attempting to add a session whose timing overlaps with an existing session for the specified pet will not succeed.
+* Sessions for each pet are automatically sorted by `START_TIME` (earliest to latest) after each successful `addsession`.
+* The session panel is refreshed after every successful command, so owner/pet/session indices shown in the UI always match the current displayed owner list (e.g. after `find`, `list`, `addsession`, `delete`, etc.).

 Examples:
 * `addsession oi/1 pi/2 st/2026-05-15 14:30 et/2026-05-15 15:30 sn/Base service charge sn/Shampoo` adds a session for the 2nd pet listed under the 1st owner; it is from 2:30pm to 3:30pm on 15 May 2026; its list of services are `Base service charge` and `Shampoo`.